 Dougherty County Restaurant Inspections

-Dougherty County Tax Assessor Office, search tax records
+Dougherty County Tax Assessor Office, search tax and property records

 Georgia Tax Assessors Webpage, to access tax assessors.